dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 > Note: Program indicators are available to select within event visualizer but they often do not result in any output.
 It is best to use data visualizer to create charts when using program indicators.

+Open the chart "COVID_CBS - Average days between symptoms onset and consultation, this year."
+This the chart that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 In data visualizer, create a chart with the following inputs:

  - Visualization Type : Bar Chart